Did someone order Pizza? 10,000 Bitcoin BTC For Two Pizzas in 2010 Now Worth $90,000,000

 Today, Bitcoin is equivalent to about $9,085, which means the 10,000 BTC Hanyecz spent on two pizzas over 10 years ago is now worth more than whopping $90,000,000.

 In an interview with 60 Minutes, Hanyecz said he enjoys having this crypto honour.
+The first person to buy something with bitcoin.

 “I just honestly thought it would be really cool if I could say I just traded this open-source internet money for a real-world good, and I thought what better thing than food?
 Food is a basic necessity and every geek understands pizza.”